Tuesday, November 11, 2003 |

 One of the biggest problems with the Saturday morning supermarket is trying to navigate your way around all the other trolleys, strollers, prams, people and staff.

+I experienced this first hand recently along with the rising volume of the kid's whinging, the rising of my blood pressure and the ever present squeak of the trolley wheel.
 As we turned around from the refrigerator isle, into the veggie section and past the entrance again, I noticed with dismay that the people just kept coming.
-Cramming into the already impossibly crowed supermarket to create some kind of food filled mosh pit.
+Cramming into the already impossibly crowed supermarket to create some kind of food filled mosh pit. |

 It was then that one of my boys asked to ride on the front of the trolley.
 I said OK and then I noticed something wonderful happen.
 Everywhere we went with my 3 year old hanging off the front of the trolley, people would move right out of our way like someone coming back from the bar with a 5 beer shout or Moses parting the sea.